music dictionary : Ad - Ad

 adiuvare(Latin) assist

-Adivinanza(Spanish f.) riddle
+Adivinanza(Spanish f.) riddle, puzzle

 Adja(Brazil) metal bell

-adjoindre(French) appoint (a person)
+adjoindre(French) to appoint (a person)

 Adjoint (m.), Adjointe (f.)(French) assistant, deputy

-adjudicatario(Spanish m.) the winner of an award
+Adjudicatario(Spanish m.) the winner of an award

-adjuger(French) award, auction
+adjuger(French) to award, to auction

 Adjunct(from the Latin, adjungere, joined to) closely related, as, for example, scales or keys to one another